paulomontoyacb/MetroTuner/README.md

 - "pitch-worklet.js" -> analisi del pitch
 - "drone.js" -> logica del drone

-Migliorie implementate

-Durante lo sviluppo sono state introdotte varie ottimizzazioni:

-- pulizia di codice e stili non piu usati
-- migliore coerenza tra HTML, CSS e JavaScript
-- miglioramento del sync visivo del metronomo
-- aggiunta del drone come modulo separato
-- volumi indipendenti per metronomo e drone
-- default musicali piu pratici
-- semplificazione dell'interfaccia
-- layout piu bilanciato per uso reale nello studio

-Utilizzo

-1. Apri il progetto in un browser moderno.
-2. Attiva il microfono se vuoi usare l'accordatore.
-3. Imposta BPM e suddivisione del metronomo.
-4. Scegli nota, ottava e scala del drone.
-5. Aggiungi le note della scala che vuoi sentire come riferimento.
-6. Suona o canta sopra il drone controllando l'intonazione.

-Nota tecnica
-Per usare correttamente microfono e AudioWorklet e consigliato avviare il progetto tramite un piccolo server locale.

 ---

 Autore

 Creato da Paulo Montoya

 ---
 ---

-MetroTuner
+Pulsar

 English

-MetroTuner is a music web app designed to practice rhythm, intonation, and harmonic reference on a single page.
+Pulsar is a music web app designed to practice rhythm, intonation, and harmonic reference on a single page.
 It combines metronome, tuner, and drone into one interface, allowing musicians to work on technical exercises, scales, arpeggios, and repertoire study without needing separate tools.

 Goal